JaxSulav/Automated-facebook-events-scraping/README.md

 -- run "eventScrape.py jan" to extract events in JAN, 2019 inside Kathmandu Valley.

--- Download the latest gecko driver from https://github.com/mozilla/geckodriver/releases -- For Windows: Set your path variable to geckodriver.exe folder -- For linux: copy geckodriver to usr/bin/geckodriver
+-- Download the latest gecko driver from https://github.com/mozilla/geckodriver/releases -- For Windows: Set your path variable to geckodriver.exe folder similarly as https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
+-- For linux: copy geckodriver to usr/bin/geckodriver